 Summary: The economic shutdown in the spring of 2020 meant that employers in Northern Colorado shed almost 34,000 jobs, a drop of 12 percent.
 Since April, employers in Larimer and Weld Counties have recovered many of the jobs - Weld County at a slower rate.
-However, Larimer County employment remains 2.2 percent below the pre-Pandemic level and Weld County employment remains 3.9 percent lower.
+Larimer County recovered back to 2019 average employment in August 2021 while Weld County employment is still 5.1 percent lower and the Northern Colorado region overall is 1.4 percent lower.